 To Make the Curry Soup:

 - Add the rest of the coconut milk, chicken broth, and water.
-Let boil gently (uncovered) for 45 minutes to an hour until the chicken is cooked through.
-The sauce will condense down and become rich during this time.
+Allow the curry broth to simmer for roughly 45 minutes to 1 hour, uncovered, until the chicken is cooked through.1

-- Season with palm sugar, light soy sauce, and dark soy sauce to taste.
+- Once the chicken is fall-off-the-bone tender, season the curry soup with palm sugar, thin soy sauce, and dark soy sauce.

-- Pound the fried garlic, shallots, and chilis together in the mortar and pestle.
-Add back 2 Tablespoons of the frying oil to form the chili sauce.
+- Pound the fried garlic, fried shallots, and fried chilis together in the mortar and pestle.
+Add back 2 Tablespoons of the frying oil to form the fried chili oil.

 To Serve the Khao Soi:

-- Boil 12 ounces of egg noodles until they are al dente.
+- Boil 12 ounces of egg noodles until they are al dente, following package instructions.

 - Fry the remaining 4 ounces of egg noodles in oil until golden brown.